Kyl67899/FrontEnd-Mentor/README.md

 There are multiple places you can share your solution:

 1. Share your solution page in the **#finished-projects** channel of the [community](https://www.frontendmentor.io/community).
-2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
-We'd love to take a look at what you've built and help share it around.
-3. Share your solution on other social channels like LinkedIn.
+2. Share your solution on other social channels like LinkedIn.
-4. Blog about your experience building your project.
+3. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

 We provide templates to help you share your solution once you've submitted it on the platform.
 Please do edit them and include specific questions when you're looking for feedback.